Hear What Matters! Text-conditioned Selective Video-to-Audio Generation: Method

 \subsection{Training}

-\paragraph{Auto-mixing video} As input videos usually comprise multiple sound sources, without explicit annotations for each sound source, it is nontrivial to isolate visual features.
-To address this, we introduce a self-supervised strategy based on video self-augmentation, motivated by audiovisual separation works~\cite{ephrat2018looking,lee2021looking}, but reformulated for selective V2A generation.
-Mixed videos are conditioned on text prompts rather than audio, and the model (\ie, video encoder) is optimized for a continuous latent regression instead of predicting a discrete separation mask in prior works.
+\paragraph{Video-mixing} As input videos usually comprise multiple sound sources, without explicit annotations for each sound source, it is nontrivial to isolate visual features.
+To address this, we introduce a self-supervised strategy, motivated by audiovisual separation works~\cite{ephrat2018looking,lee2021looking}, but reformulated for selective V2A generation.
 Concretely, two videos are randomly selected, and horizontally concatenated with a random ratio to make the desired \{mixed-video, audio, text\} pairs.
 One of the audio-text pairs is randomly chosen to serve as the target.
 Formally, an input video $V$ in a mini-batch consists of randomly selected two videos $\{V_\tar, V_\pair\} \in \mathbb{R}^{H\times W}$:

 where $\lambda \sim \text{Beta}(\alpha, \alpha)$ is a scaling factor for resizing the video sampled from a beta distribution, and $\oplus$ is a horizontal concatenation operation.
 Here, $V_\tar$ serves as a target video to semantically attend, while the paired video $V_\pair$ becomes a distractor.
 This scheme encourages robust cross-modal grounding by distinguishing the target visual region without explicit supervision.